Electrical Occupations (EO)

 - More Information about Electrical Occupations

 This curriculum offers the skills and theoretical background needed for a variety of careers.
 Graduates may work as electricians in electrical construction or in electrical maintenance careers where they would work with electrical machinery.
-The major emphasizes electrical and electronic basics and the development of skills through laboratory practice.
+The major emphasizes electrical construction and the development of skills through laboratory practice.
 Courses in communication and math improve students' employment prospects.

-Industrial electrician, electrical troubleshooter, power company employee, construction union apprentice, electrical tester or inspector; self-employment in residential and commercial wiring.
+Construction electrician, electrical construction troubleshooter, power company employee, construction union apprentice, electrical tester or inspector; self-employment in residential and commercial wiring.

 Recommended High School Subjects